teesloane/moonview/README.md

 **How Audio Files work**

 moonview gets a bit creative with working with playing audio files.
-For some, you may be disappointed to find that you cannot simply drop an audio file into a folder and have it available to your in moonview.
+For some, you may be disappointed to find that you cannot simply drop an audio file into a folder and have it available in moonview.

 **A brief Preface to customizing ambient media assets**